AlexCC93/readthedocs_test/docs/source/Writing publisher and subscriber nodes. Python.rst

-Writting publisher and subscriber nodes.
+Writing publisher and subscriber nodes.
 Python
 ==========================

-.. _writting pubsub python:
+.. _Writing pubsub python:

 It is already known what a node is, as such, the following section of the course is devoted to show the coding of nodes capable of publishing and subscribing to a topic.
 The code in this section will be developed in python.